stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

 observatories provided by 11 countries for the year 1991.
 The 1992 and subsequent DVD/CD-ROMs also contain baseline data for the year for each observatory in the form of text and plots.
-Appendix B of this manual provides a list of observatories currently contributing to the data publication.
+|app_obs| of this manual provides a list of observatories
+currently contributing to the data publication.

 .. _sub_dat_1min_data_enc_iaf: